 Instructors, programs, editors, and publishers may establish limits on the use of direct quotations.
 Consult your instructor or editor if you are concerned that you may have too much quoted material in your paper.

 This page addresses how to format short quotations and block quotations.
-Additional information is available below about how to:
+Additional information is available about how to:

 Short Quotations (Fewer Than 40 Words)